zai-org/SCAIL/README.md

 ## 🗞️ Update and News
+* 2025.12.19: ❤️ Thanks to [deepbeepmeep](https://github.com/deepbeepmeep) for Low VRAM SCAIL Preview Support in [WanGP](https://github.com/deepbeepmeep/Wan2GP)!
+WanGP version has the following perks: 3D pose Preprocessing fully integrated, speed optimized, and compatible with any pytorch version.
 * 2025.12.19: 📣 We offer the Wan Official Framework of SCAIL instead of [SAT](https://github.com/THUDM/SwissArmyTransformer) for more convenient inference.
 Check the [wan branch](https://github.com/zai-org/SCAIL/tree/wan) of SCAIL.
 We will keep updating the training code of SCAIL on SAT for reproducibility.
 * 2025.12.18: 📣 The [SCAIL-Pose](https://github.com/zai-org/SCAIL-Pose) is now merged into the main repo as a submodule.
 * 2025.12.17: ❤️ Thanks to [VantageWithAI](https://hf-mirror.com/vantagewithai), GGUF version is now available at [SCAIL-Preview-GGUF](https://hf-mirror.com/vantagewithai/SCAIL-Preview-GGUF/tree/main)!